 The stock market takes a break every day, and every weekend.
 That gives all the players in the market — individual investors and institutions — a chance to assess and reposition their assets for their next moves.
 But since crypto trades all the time, there are stretches during the 24-hour day when banks and exchanges are effectively closed, and money isn’t being moved around as quickly or efficiently as it would during business hours.

 This can cause lags — if a crypto trader is trying to deposit money into their crypto exchange account to execute a trade at, say, 2 am ET on a Sunday night, that money won’t actually move until the next day.
 That has the potential to cause some friction in the markets.

 In short, there’s a mismatch between the standard business hours of many institutions and the 24-hour nature of the crypto markets, which may have an effect on the markets.

-• Less trading volume: A lot of people take the weekends off, and that includes from crypto trading.
+• Less trading volume: Many people take the weekends off, and that includes crypto traders.
 As such, the volume of trades takes a dip.
 With lower volume, the trades that are executed (especially big ones) can have an outsized effect on the markets — more so than during times with higher trading volume.

 • Margin trading: Many traders trade crypto “on margin,” meaning that they borrow money to execute trades.
 And when prices drop, it may trigger a “margin call,” which means those margin traders must repay their loans.
 That forces traders to try and move some money around, but with banks closed on the weekends, it can make things more difficult, and in effect, potentially cause crypto values to fall further.